Spectral stability and instability of solitary waves of the Dirac equation with concentrated nonlinearity: Proof of Theorem

-To understand for what values of the parameters the functions $X_+(\omega,\kappa) $ and $X_-(\omega,\kappa) $ are \emph{admissible solutions}, in the sense that they correspond to either eigenvalues or virtual levels of the linearized operator, one could check directly conditions \eqref{conditions} on $X_\pm$.
-However, the analysis of the second condition in \eqref{conditions} requires rather lengthy calculations.
-For this reason, we choose a different approach which exploits a symmetry of equation \eqref{EQ1}.

-We note that if $\Lambda$ is a solution of the original equation \eqref{EQ1}, then so is $-\Lambda$.
-This symmetry has a counterpart on the equation in the variable $X$: if $X$, with $\Re X\geq 0$, is a solution of equation \eqref{across}, then so is
+We need to make sure that the values of the parameters the functions $X_+(\omega,\kappa) $ and $X_-(\omega,\kappa) $ are \emph{admissible solutions}, in the sense that they correspond to either eigenvalues or virtual levels of the linearized operator.
+To simplify the reasoning, we note that if $\Lambda$ is a solution of the original equation \eqref{EQ1}, then so is $-\Lambda$.
+This symmetry has a counterpart in terms of the variable $X$: if $X$, with $\Re X\geq 0$, is a solution of equation \eqref{across}, then so is

-The functions $X_+(\omega,\kappa)$ and $X_-(\omega,\kappa)$ are conjugated with respect to this symmetry of the equation, in the sense that there are the following relations: